sigla-o/matrix-theory/KARTE_en.md

 - molecular resonances;
 - collective structural resonances.

-Each level influences the others.
+All resonance levels are mutually coupled and continuously influence one another.

 ---

-### 5. Information Organization Principle
+## 5. Principle of Information Organization

-The organization of a macromolecule can:
+A macromolecular organization can:

 - store structured information;
-- realize selective reactions;
+- perform selective responses;
 - reproduce specific resonance regimes;
 - transfer organizational principles to other systems.

-Information becomes a property of collective TE organization.
+Information is an emergent property of collective TE organization.

 ---

-### 6. Hierarchy Principle
+## 6. Principle of Self-Organization

+The structure of a macromolecule is not predetermined.

+It continuously self-organizes in response to molecular resonance, chemical bond organization, electron localization, and modulation of the surrounding TE environment.

+A stable macromolecule is a dynamic equilibrium state of collective self-organization.

+---

+## 7. Principle of Hierarchy

-A macromolecule creates a new organizational level above the molecule.
+A macromolecule creates a new level of collective organization.

 Nucleons

+↓

-→ atom
+atom

+↓

-→ chemical bond
+chemical bond

+↓

-→ molecule
+molecule

+↓

-→ macromolecule.
+macromolecule.

-Each successive level:
+Each successive organizational level:

 - preserves the organization of previous levels;
 - realizes new collective resonance regimes;